 As for their pets, there are not too many allowed into dorms.
-For the off-campus living, there are some apartments that allow for pets.
+For off-campus living, there are some apartments that allow pets.

-Finally, we encourage you to have your student speak with their roommates before arriving at school.
+Finally, we encourage you to have your students speak with their roommates before arriving at school.
 My daughter lived in one of the Apartment Style Dorms with a full kitchen.
-She talked, texted, snapchatted and so on with her new roommates but still, we ended up with two coffee makers and about three toasters.
-Google drive is a great tool for creating a spreadsheet of who is bringing what.
+She talked, texted, snap chatted and so on with her new roommates but still, we ended up with two coffee makers and about three toasters.
+Google Drive is a great tool for creating a spreadsheet of who is bringing what.

-With so many great deals out there on Overstock, Wayfair, Dormify and Amazon in addition to the traditional big box stores like Kohl’s, Walmart and Target, if you plan in advance, you may be able to save some money too and not end up running around trying to find items that could possibly be sold out.
+With so many great deals out there on Overstock, Wayfair, Dormify, and Amazon in addition to the traditional big box stores like Bed Bath & Beyond, Kohl’s, Walmart and Target, if you plan in advance, you may be able to save some money too and not end up running around trying to find items that could possibly be sold out.

 As for what to bring, we’ve got our Shopping Guide for New Students that breaks it down and has some great places to find what your student will need.
 Happy Shopping!